New Hampshire CPA Requirements: How to Become a Licensed CPA in New Hampshire

 • Equals a combination of five years of foreign and New Hampshire professional accounting experience

-5. Stay Current Through Continuing Professional Education in New Hampshire
+5. Continuing Education Requirements in New Hampshire

 • 60 hours of CPE may be carried over to the next triennial period